Nothing in your cart

 Can I only test protein I have bought, how about stuff I got for free, or even samples?

-Given the cost of testing, we only allow tests done on products that have been purchased by you.
+We only allow tests done on products that have been purchased by you.

 If you have received a product from someone else (after they have ordered it and opened it) you can no longer guarantee that it hasn’t been tampered with.